 COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 This article will serve as a comprehensive one-stop resource for the current state of COVID-19 laws in Singapore.
-It is accurate as of 6 January 2022 and reflects the key changes as of 1 January 2022 – Transition Phase.
+It is accurate as of 10 October 2022.

-It also covers the changes to the vaccinated-differentiated safe management measures and the countries that Singapore has a Vaccinated Travel Lane with.
+It also covers Singapore’s Vaccinated Travel Framework for travel abroad.
 You can count on us to update this article whenever the laws change.

 This article will cover Singapore’s laws and regulations regarding: